Distilling Magic States in the Bicycle Architecture: Overview: Magic State Distillation in BB Architectures

-\item Measure the $m{-}k$ parity check qubits in the $X$ basis and postselect on the all-$\ket{+}$ outcome.
+\item For each column $c$, consume one noisy $\ket{T}$ and implement $e^{i \frac{\pi}{8} P}$.
+Here $P = Z^{\otimes S_c}$ is an $m$-qubit Pauli with $Z$ on rows in $S_c$ and identity elsewhere. \item Measure the $m{-}k$ parity check qubits in the $X$ basis and postselect on the all-$\ket{+}$ outcome.
 When postselection succeeds, the first $k$ rows contain the distilled $\ket{T}^{\otimes k}$.
 In BB codes, these measurements can be implemented in $k{+}1$ logical steps as follows: for each output magic state, fix a target qubit (on another code block) and measure $Z\!\otimes\!Z$ between the magic state and the target qubit; then measure all physical qubits in the $X$ basis.
 This procedure projects the output magic states onto their destinations. \end{enumerate}

 This formulation uses only $m$ logical qubits, unlike the original method of \cite{Bravyi_2012}, which prepared an $n$-qubit stabilizer state, applied $T$ to each qubit, and unencoded via Clifford operations.
 It preserves the same distillation performance with far fewer qubits and Clifford gates, making it well-suited to BB codes where logical qubit count is tightly constrained.